-Information on the continued use of the Astra Zeneca vaccine in the vaccination of people 65 and older
+Information on the use of the Astra Zeneca vaccine in the vaccination of people 65 and older

 Since mid-March, the use of the Astra Zeneca vaccine has been suspended pending an investigation into a few reported cases of blood clots in combination with bleeding.
+This suspected and rare side effect has primarily been reported in younger people.

 The decision to resume the use of the vaccine is based on the opinion of the European Medicines Agency (EMA) and consultations with experts in both Sweden and other countries.

-The overall assessment thus means that the temporary suspension of the use of the vaccine can be lifted for people aged 65 and over.
 Every vaccination is a step towards being able to return to a life without the restrictions that are in place right now.

 Vaccination protects against disease